Paybook/sync-widget/docs/config.md

     // The array must contain id_site_organization_type(s) or site organization type's names
     // (as returned by the API).
 Default=[].
 Sample=['Government'] "hideSiteOrganizationTypes": "array<string>",
-    // If specified, only the sites given will be displayed in the widget.
+    // If specified, the sites given will be hidden in the widget (never displayed).
     //  The array must contain id_site(s) or site's names (as returned by the API).
     // Default=[].
 Sample=['CIEC']
-    "displaySites": "array<string>",
+    "hideSites": "array<string>",
-    // If specified, only the site organaizations given will be displayed in
-    // the widget.
-The array must contain id_site_organization(s) or site
-    // organization's names (as returned by the API).
-Default=[].
-Sample=['SAT'] "displaySiteOrganizations": "array<string>",
-    // If specified, only the site organaization types given will be displayed in the
+    // If true, success message will be send when the credentials complete login step
-    // widget.
-The array must contain id_site_organization_type(s) or site organization
-    // type's names (as returned by the API).
-Default=[].
-Sample=['Government'] "displaySiteOrganizationTypes": "array<string>",
+    // in the site.
+Otherwise, the widget will wait to complete all download process.
+    // Default=false
+    "quickAnswer": "bool",
     // It specifies the duration in miliseconds that the status toast is to be kept
     // opened when the final status is successful.
 If the final status is error,
     // the end-user will always need to close the toast manually.
 Default=5000